The Best Overnight Sourdough Pancakes Recipe | Fluffy & Gut-Friendly

 • Naturally Leavened: Your sourdough starter does most of the work for you!

-Tips for the Best Long-Fermented Sourdough Pancakes
+Tips for the Best Overnight Sourdough Pancakes

 • Use an Active Starter: A well-fed sourdough starter ensures a better rise and texture.